Intrepid Potash: Wendover

 The Wendover potash mine is located about 120 miles west of Salt Lake City, Utah, and has been actively used for potash production since 1917.
-Potash production from natural occurring brines at the Wendover facility dates back to World War I. During the period from 1920 to 1936, a number of unsuccessful attempts were made to commercially produce potash.
+Potash production from naturally occurring brines at the Wendover facility dates back to World War I. During the period from 1920 to 1936, a number of unsuccessful attempts were made to commercially produce potash.
 By 1939, a successful commercial potash operation was achieved and is still in production.

 Lobbying

 In 2015, a law firm associated with former U.S. Senator Norm Coleman started lobbying the U.S. State Department on behalf of Intrepid Potash to increase sanctions against Belarus.
 In 2021, the United States sanctioned Belarusian potash firms, raising potash prices worldwide.